JDP-Security/security-research-papers/2026-05-12-llamaindex-selfnuke-disclosure.md

 **Vendor Response:**
 - Classified the report as "N/A" (Not Applicable).
 - Closed the ticket without action.
-The `dataset.py` vector was incidentally removed during routine deprecation, while the core `SimpleKVStore` vulnerability was ignored, leaving it as an unpatched zero-day across all subsequent releases without public CVE assignment.
+The `dataset.py` vector was removed from source, while the core `SimpleKVStore` vulnerability was ignored, leaving it as an unpatched zero-day across all subsequent releases without public CVE assignment.

 ---